-Figure 5.
-Hierarchical Representation of the Architecture of the ACS
+Figure 5 - Hierarchical representation of the architecture of the ACS

-The component C.0, in this case the ACS, is made up of three components-C.1, C.2, and C.3-which are the attitude sensors, attitude computer, and attitude actuators, respectively.
+The component C.0, in this case the ACS, is made up of three components C.1, C.2, and C.3 which are the attitude sensors, attitude computer, and attitude actuators, respectively.
 For the sake of this example, the architecture of the component C.2 has been laid out only for its software.
 This architectural level includes components C.2.1, C.2.2, and C.2.3, namely data management software, quaternion manipulation software, and proportional control software.
-The physical architecture presented in Figure 6 has a one-toone mapping with the functional architecture, and therefore, for the purposes of this example, they are considered as equivalent.
+The physical architecture presented in Figure 6 has a one-to-one mapping with the functional architecture, and therefore, for the purposes of this example, they are considered as equivalent.

-Figure 6.
-IDEF0 Representation of the F.0 Function Corresponding to the C.0 Component, the ACS
+Figure 6 - IDEFO representation of the F.0 function corresponding to the C.0 component, the ACS

 A hierarchical representation of the system architecture is not enough for the application of the framework.
 The interfaces between the components also need to be defined.
 Figure 6 shows these interfaces within the F.0 function.
-The interactions have been defined on the basis of four use cases: attitude maneuver, safe mode attitude maneuver, provide attitude parameters, and ACS software update.
+The interactions have been defined on the basis of 4 use cases: attitude maneuver, safe mode attitude maneuver, provide attitude parameters, and ACS software update.
 The information reported in Figure 6 allows us to build an adjacency matrix for the components of C.0 that can be used in the evaluation of any structural complexity metric.
+In this example the complexity metric proposed by Sinha (Sinha & de Weck, 2013)

-$$A{C.0} = \begin{bmatrix} 0 & 1 & 0 \\ 1 & 0 & 1 \\ 0 & 0 & 0 \end{bmatrix}$$ (8)
+$$A{C.0} = \begin{bmatrix} 0 & 1 & 0 \\ 1 & 0 & [&]1 \\ 0 & 0 & 0 \end{bmatrix}$$ (8)